Threat & Vulnerability Assessments for:

-A risk and vulnerability assessment is a comprehensive examination of a school’s physical facilities and operational procedures for the sole purpose of ensuring the safety and security of students, faculty, staff, and visitors.
+A threat and vulnerability assessment is a comprehensive examination of a school’s physical facilities and operational procedures for the sole purpose of ensuring the safety and security of students, faculty, staff, and visitors.
 The assessment will identify critical assets, threat potentials, and vulnerabilities in relation to threat potentials.
 It will focus on many different areas of the school, including vehicle access, parking, access control, classrooms, closed circuit TV, lighting, mail handling, utilities, intrusion detection, communications, and emergency preparedness.
 School design, CPTED (Crime Prevention Through Environmental Design) integration, overall security culture, and student/staff interactions are also evaluated.

 The assessment procedure consists of the assessor reviewing the school building’s physical components and procedures with an administrator, as well as completing a thorough tour of the building(s) & campus.
 Additionally, we conduct a lighting and nighttime site survey on a night prior to the assessment to ascertain lighting levels in critical areas, as well as general nighttime security.
 In an instance of proposed new construction, the assessment will be conducted utilizing construction drawings and digital models, as well as consultation with school administration, architects, and other applicable stakeholders.

 At the conclusion of the assessment, we deliver a confidential, user friendly written report containing observations, existing positive school security measures, leading practices, and specific recommendations for modifications or improvements in 260 individual standards among approximately 31 categories, in compliance with the PA School Safety & Security Committee Safety & Security Assessment Criteria.
 The report is designed to provide administrators with significant and purposeful information that can be easily referenced and interpreted.
 We also assist in finding solutions that balance optimal security measures with school culture and budgetary allocations.
 Once the administration has reviewed the report, a meeting with the assessor can be scheduled for questions and clarifications.